apache/james-project/src/adr/0050-jmap-web-push.md

 ## Context

 **Notification for newly received emails** is a common feature of modern mail applications.
-Furthermore, **real time** updates across devices is a common feature.
+Furthermore, **real time** updates across devices are a common feature.
 We wish to provide support for this on top of Apache James JMAP implementation for a large variety of devices.

 Dealing with mobile devices yield a unique set of challenges at the protocol level, including